8 Best Practices to Follow in Data Mapping

 For instance, GDPR (article 30 and 36) requires organizations to document their processing and conduct periodic data protection impact assessments (DPIA).
 Without a comprehensive data map, organizations can't comply with these requirements.

-1) The Right Approach for Mapping the Data
+The Right Approach to Map Data

 Data mapping often involves people across the organization.
 Your approach largely depends on the cost and resources available to the project.
 Mapping can be implemented across the organizations simultaneously, or you could do one team or one microservice at a time.
 Companies must involve groups to conduct a high-level overview of their activities to proceed with a comprehensive plan.

-2) Identify and Involve Data Stewards/Owners
+Identify and Involve Data Stewards/Owners

 Mapping can have varying degrees of risk.
 Identifying the data owner reduces the complexity; hence you must identify the data owners and stewards who represent different parts of the organizations.
 The particular employee will be responsible for the data within the organization.
 They bring a wealth of knowledge on the history of the data and context to the data.

-3) Pick the Right Tool/Solution
+Pick the Right Tool/Solution

-• Diverse Set of Source Systems - Data mapping tool must handle a variety of data sources.
+Data mapping tools must handle a variety of data sources.
 Some tools can handle different data types and sizes without comprising the accuracy while other solutions focus on very high accuracy on a specific type of data/data source.
 Companies must make sure the selected solution supports the diverse sources that they have in their organization.
 Plan for the future, identify the tool with a variety of data sources, and support new sources.

-• Automation and Scheduling- Automating parts of the data mapping process will save time when you update the map periodically, hence look for solutions that give options to automate without writing or changing the codes.
+Automating parts of the data mapping process will save time when you update the map periodically, hence look for solutions that give options to automate without writing or changing the codes.
 The automation process should be simple, like a drag and drop method, to avoid complexity.
 Tools that offer process orchestration and scheduling features to automate mapping reduces the workforce and time.

-• Track Changes- Good data mapping tools allow users to track the impact of changes as maps are updated.
+Good data mapping tools allow users to track the impact of changes as maps are updated.
 It should also keep a trail of the time and data changes made to a particular data set.
 This record is beneficial for auditing and compliance purposes.

-• Delta Changes - Data mapping tools should allow users to reuse maps, so you don't have to start from scratch each time.
+Data mapping tools should allow users to reuse maps, so you don't have to start from scratch each time.
 This feature saves time and resources for the organization.

-• Personal Data Identification - To growing privacy concerns and regulations, many advanced data mapping software applications allow users to identify and map personal data flow within an organization.
+Owing to growing privacy concerns and regulations, many advanced data mapping software applications allow users to identify personal data map flow within an organization.

-• User Interface - The user interface is an essential factor for the data mapping tool.
+The user interface is an essential factor for the data mapping tool.
 It should be simple to use for all the employees involved in the process.
 If you have many data stewards from business with less technical background, you have to pick a tool that caters to the audience.

-4) Ensure Data Security
+Ensure Data Security

 Recently developed data mapping software solutions are equipped with various security features that enable users to secure your database while providing access to data through DPO and analysts.
 They also allow organizations to conduct a risk analysis of your data.

-5) Identify and Map Personal Data
+Identify and Map Personal Data

 Growing privacy concerns and regulations such as GDPR, CCPA bring new responsibilities for companies in handling personal data.
 Advanced data mapping software applications allows organizations to identify and map personal data.
 You could use one of the tools to identify personal data within your company.
 In addition to the personal mapping data, you must ensure that the data is treated in compliance with privacy laws.

-6) Automate the Process
+Automate the Process

-Data inside an organization changes and evolves; hence you have to update the map periodically, looking for options to automate parts of the process.
+Data inside an organization change and evolves; hence you have to update the map periodically, looking for options to automate parts of the process.
 Automating parts of the data mapping process will save time in the long run.

-7) Expect Inconsistencies/ Naming conflicts.
+Expect Inconsistencies/ Naming Conflicts

 Most companies receive data from business partners, such as resellers and suppliers.
 Mapping and integrating data from third parties can be challenging due to differences in data naming.
 One partner might name the Customer field as 'Customer ID' while another partner might name it as 'Customer #.'
 Your data mapping solution and the process should address the challenge of naming conflicts.

-8) Document the Process
+Document the Process

 Data maps are not a one-time deal.
 You may have to repeat the process periodically and involve new people to lead the process; hence you must document the process, the steps, findings, and decisions.
 Moreover, documenting avoid mismatch across the organization.
 For example, documenting the set of principles to classify data will help maintain a consistent approach across the company.